real-logic/benchmarks/scripts/aeron/README.md

     Start the scripts in the following order: `live-replay-remote-archive-server` -> `live-replay-remote-archive-client`.

-1. Live recording, i.e. client runs records a publication into local archive
+3. Live recording, i.e. client runs records a publication into a local archive

     The client publishes messages over UDP to the server.
 It also has a recording running on that publication using local archive.
 The server simply pipes message back.
 Finally, the client performs a controlled poll on the subscription from the server limited by the "recording progress" which it gets via the recording events.

-    The biggest difference between scenario 2 and this scenario is that there is no replay of recorded message and hence no reading from the disc of the saved data but still allowing consumption of those messages that were successfully persisted.
+   The biggest difference between the two is that there is no replay of the recorded messages and hence no reading from the disc while guaranteeing consumption of only the persisted messages.

     Start the scripts in the following order: `echo-server` -> `live-recording-client`.

-1. Echo cluster benchmark
+4. Echo cluster benchmark

    Similar to the echo benchmark but with the messages being sent to the cluster using `io.aeron.cluster.client.AeronCluster.tryClaim` and received from the cluster using